 ACC Accredited Employer Programme

-- Under the ACC Accredited Employer Programme, the University of Waikato has responsibility for managing workplace health and safety, including claims management and the rehabilitation of staff following a workplace injury; the University has contracted WorkAon to assist it in the management of claims.
+- Under the ACC Accredited Employer Programme, the University of Waikato has responsibility for managing workplace health and safety, including claims management and the rehabilitation of staff following a workplace injury or illness; the University has contracted WorkAon to assist it in the management of claims.